DouglasUrner/ShopNotes/machines/bandsaw.md

 Blade length: 105"

-Motor: (can be wired for 115 or 230 volts)
+Motor: 1 HP (can be wired for 115 or 230 volts)

 [Factory Manual and parts list](https://content.jettools.com/assets/manuals/708115K_man_EN.pdf)